wingmann/jsonlw/README.md

     std::cout << obj << '\n';
 }
 ```
-Sadly, we do not have access to the ':' character in C++, so we cannot use that to seperate key-value pairs,
+We do not have access to the ':' character in C++, so we cannot use that to seperate key-value pairs,
-but by using commas, we can achieve a very similar effect.
+but by using commas, we can achieve a similar effect.
 The other point you might notice, is that we have to explictly create arrays.
 This is a limitation of C++'s operator overloading rules,
 so we cannot use the [] operator to define the array.